xiaowu0162/Search-o1/README.md

 ## ✏️ To Do List
 - [ ] Add results of Search-o1 with different backbone reasoning models like Sky-T1 and DeepSeek-R1
-- [ ] Train large reasoning models to better utilize search and other tools
+- [ ] Train the reasoning models to better utilize search and other tools in Search-o1 framework

 ## 💡 Overview